EngineMachiner/beat4sprite/README.md

 beat4sprite has been tested through from StepMania 5.0.12 to 5.3 / OutFox.

 ## How to install

   0. Make sure you have [tapLua](https://github.com/EngineMachiner/tapLua).

+### OutFox

   1. Copy the beat4sprite folder into the Modules folder of fallback.
   2. Load the tapLua and beat4sprite module once in OutFox through fallback's first screen. <br>

 For example the ScreenInit overlay script should look like this using LoadModule(): <br><br>
 <img src="https://github.com/EngineMachiner/beat4sprite/assets/15896027/1673b41d-981c-462c-b33f-23442b308f5f" width=400>

+### StepMania

+  1. Copy the beat4sprite folder in your "Stepmania/Scripts" folder.
+  2. Reload scripts once at first screen if something goes wrong.

 ## How to create
 If you want to create your own animations you can check the [Wiki](https://github.com/EngineMachiner/beat4sprite/wiki).